-Please click on the PDF document under Resources to the left to view and print out our Code of Conduct.
+Please click on the PDF link below to view and print out our Code of Conduct.
 Thank you.

 Peer Conflict, Mean Behaviour and Bullying

 Students are encouraged to talk about problems in order to solve them.
 School staff will help to deal with the problem according to the type of behaviour demonstrated.
 The problem solving process is important to allow students to learn about how to solve problems and accept responsibility for the choices they make.

 Is this Peer Conflict?

 Conflict between students is a natural part of growing up.
 You will have times when you disagree and can’t solve problems on your own.
 Sometimes students become so frustrated that they say mean things or act out physically by hitting, kicking or trying to hurt.